Betti83771/BlenderBoneMerger/readme.md

 ## Technical notes and info
 The relations info is stored on the child bone or on the child object if no bone is specified as a custom porperty.

+This addon was used in many production of MAD Entertainment studio, such as Food wizards and Due Battiti.